top of page

 Rules of powerpoint design

-A guide to building a modern presentation deck
+Understanding the new rules of PowerPoint design: A guide to building a modern presentation deck

-Rule 1: Size your layout for widescreen, not standard aspect ratio.
+Rule 1: Size your layout for widescreen, not standard aspect ratio

 When building a PowerPoint deck, many companies make the mistake of using the old standard aspect ratio (4:3) instead of a widescreen format (16:9).
 It’s easy to fall into this trap, because some older versions of PowerPoint still default to the standard size.